manuelpenazuniga/manuelpenazuniga/README.md

   :octocat:

   :llama:
-###
+## Recently, I have been oriented towards Web3 development, with special interest in_

-Any Smart contracts in Solidity (Truffle, Hardhat, Foundry, Remix, Tenderly, etc) NFT minting engines/NFT marketplaces, NFT staking, NFT lottery, NFT Games.
+- Smart Contracts in Solidity (Hardhat, Foundry)
-DeFi systems like PancakeSwap, Uniswap, Sushiswap, Tombo, PantherSwap, GooseDeFi, etc.
+- Blockchain Frameworks
-Decentralized Exchanges with TradingView.
+- NFT minting
-Token Bridge, Block Explorer.
+- DeFi (PancakeSwap, Uniswap, Sushiswap)
-Zero Knowledge Proof(ZKP) using CIRCOM & SNARKJS.
+- Zero Knowledge Proof(ZKP)
-Chains: ETH, BSC, Polygon, Harmony, Cronos, Songbird, Aptos, zkSync, etc.
+- Chains: ETH, BSC, Polygon, Polkadot

 ### Some languages ​​and tools with which I have worked